altocodenl/cell/readme.md

 Execution creates two byproducts: the expansion of the code with data and the actual transformations to the input, which become the output.

+The expansion of the code with data allows to see the execution of the code transparently, even as it happens.

 Execution is not a single happening.
 It is, rather, a route (event listener).
 When its input data and code change, it is automatically re-executed.

 Every action happens as the result of routes responding to incoming events.
 Cells is autopoietic.